 While in Southern Nevada, I also gave into my lifelong dream of owning my own horses.
 We bought some of these beautiful creatures and purchased a corral for them at the local Henderson Horseman’s Association.
 These were a noble herd of Friends.
 I believe horses are a gift from God!
 They added joy to my life, and they make the land beautiful.

-After about 12 years in Southern Nevada, the City of Henderson became too crowded for us; so, we decided to move on.
+Then, in the Summer of 2006, after about 12 years in Southern Nevada, the City of Henderson became too crowded for us; so, we decided to move on.
 We packed up, sold our home, loaded the horses into a trailer, and drove north.
-We settled in Sanpete County in Central Utah, bought a small ranch outside of Spring City, and began living the dream.
-We had horses, dogs, and cats.
-Kathy continued her nursing career in Sanpete County, and I started a small computer support business in a nearby college town (Ephraim).
+We settled in Sanpete County (Central Utah) and bought a small (5 acre) ranch outside of Spring City (we learned Spring City is a National Historic District).
+We began “living the dream.”
+We had horses, dogs, cats and sheep.
+Kathy continued her nursing career at Sanpete Valley Hospital (Mt.
+Pleasant, UT), and I started a small computer support business in a nearby college town (Ephraim, UT).

 Well, then what?
 We put our home up for sale.
 I sold my truck.
 With the help of many of our children, we held a successful “Garage/Barn Sale.”
 We also sold our horses (ouch!).
 We received (and accepted) a good offer on our home.
 And, with the help of good neighbors and friends, we hauled all our “do not sell” items to storage units.
 (Of course, all the above took several weeks.)
 In the end, we did a “white tornado” clean-up job on the house and packed Kathy’s Honda CR-V with our mission travel bags.
 We gave our farewell talks in church on April 30th; and, on Monday morning, May 1st, 2017, we left our home in Spring City and drove north to Provo.
 We entered the Provo Missionary Training Center (MTC) at about 11:00 am.